19th Summer Olympics 1968. History of the Summer Olympics

 Naum Prokupets, Mikhail Zamotin (kayaking and canoeing, double canoe, 1000 m)

-Lyudmila Pinaeva, Antonina Seredina (rowing and canoeing, double kayak, 500 m)
+Lyudmila Pinaeva, Antonina Seredina (kayaking and canoeing, double kayak, 500 m)

 Valentin Gavrilov (athletics, high jump)